-In the autumn/winter in southern California, I find 5 weeks’ fermentation time at a room temperature around 65°F/18°C is ideal.
+In the autumn/winter in southern California (33 degrees north latitude), I find 5 weeks’ fermentation time at a room temperature around 65°F/18°C is ideal.
 It may be different in your area.
 Experiment with different fermentation time to alter the flavor and texture of the dish.

 - Clean vegetables to wash dirt off.
 Remove any dark green tough outer leaves from cabbage and compost or use for another purpose.

-- Slice a cabbage head in half lengthwise, so that stem keeps each half together.
+- Slice a cabbage head in half lengthwise, so that the core keeps each half together.
 Shred each half into ¼” ribbons using v-slicer, mandoline, or chef’s knife.

-- Add spices to bowl (optionally TOAST them; see next section).
+- Add spices to bowl.
 Mix thoroughly with tongs or clean hands.

-- Squeeze the mixture with clean hands to break more cell walls and encourage more water to come out of vegetables.
+- Squeeze the mixture with clean hands or a kraut pounder to break cell walls and encourage water to come out of vegetables.

-- Pack down contents so that surface is even and flat.
+- Pack down contents so that the top surface is even and flat.

 - Cover container with a dish towel or tea towel to keep out flies and dust.
 Secure with a rubber band, twist ties or elastic strap.
-Stash it in a cool, dark place– a cellar, under the stairs, or under the sink in the kitchen.
+Or if using an airlock lid, add it to the top of the container.

-- When taste and texture are to your liking, move to the refrigerator (aka "fermentation pause button").
-Sauerkraut will last in the refrigerator several months.
+- When taste and texture are to your liking, transfer to jars (cleaning surface again if necessary), secure jars with the standard lids (not the airlock lids if you used them), and move to the refrigerator.
+Sauerkraut will last in the refrigerator for several months.

 Sauerkraut, like all fermented vegetables, should be enjoyed like a condiment.
 Eat a little before each meal, and eat it often!